 80% written work in the form of four short papers (1,563-1,875 words each, which is about 6-7 pages) analyzing the reading materials assigned for class.
 One paper must be written for each of the four seminar parts.
-Short papers are due by 5 pm on the Friday prior to the class in which the materials are to be discussed under my office door, Falconer Room 210.
+Short papers are due by 9 am Monday of the day of the class in which the materials are to be discussed under my office door, Falconer Room 210.
 Permission for electronic submission will be given only in exceptional circumstances.